 Want to know more about the line-crossers?
 Then check out Omzien en denken or visit the Biesbosch MuseumEiland.

-A cycling route along all 21 cores of the municipality of Altena.
-Tour over dikes, through villages and across the polder, along the fortress and through the Biesbosch.
+A cycling route 'Ronde van Altena' along all 21 cores of the municipality of Altena.
+Tour over dikes, through villages and across the polder, along the fortified town and through the Biesbosch.
 Meet up with friends, cycle together, refuel on a terrace and enjoy everything our beautiful municipality has to offer.

 Starting point: Town Hall Altena, Sportlaan 170 Almkerk